murphyzhao/rt-thread/README.md

 RT-Thread is an open source IoT operating system from China, which has strong scalability: from a tiny kernel running on a tiny core, for example ARM Cortex-M0, or Cortex-M3/4/7, to a rich feature system running on MIPS32, ARM Cortex-A8, ARM Cortex-A9 DualCore etc.

-The Component is a software concept upon RT-Thread kernel, for example a shell (finsh/msh shell), virtual file system (FAT, YAFFS, UFFS, ROM/RAM file system etc), TCP/IP protocol stack (lwIP), POSIX (thread) interface etc. One component must be a directory under RT-Thread/Components and one component can be descripted by a SConscript file (then be compiled and linked into the system).
+ript file (then be compiled and linked into the system).

 The Dyanmic Module, formerly named as User Applicaion (UA) is a dyanmic loaded module or library, it can be compiled standalone without Kernel.
 Each Dyanmic Module has its own object list to manage thread/semaphore/kernel object which was created or initialized inside this UA.
 More information about UA, please visit another [git repo](https://github.com/RT-Thread/rtthread-apps).